UI Antialiasing

 Note

 Mathematically correct values are 'PPAAIn=0.5' and 'PPAAOut=0.5'.
-Noesis is using by default 'PPAAIn=0.25' and 'PPAAOut=0.5' to avoid glitches that can appear when shrinking the geometry.
+Noesis uses more conservative defaults, 'PPAAIn=0.25' and 'PPAAOut=0.5', to avoid glitches that can occur when shrinking the geometry.

 <Canvas